Bird and nature lovers everywhere unite in the effort to tally as many of the world’s bird species as possible for the Great Backyard Bird Count.

 Amateur and expert bird watchers of all ages can help track birds as part of the annual Great Backyard Bird Count, February 16-19.
 Spend time in your favorite places watching birds, count them, and submit them to help scientists protect birds.

 Each participant or group counts birds for any length of time (but for at least 15 minutes) and enters the birds they could identify at each site they visited, whether that be from home, at a local park, or in a wilderness area.

 People of all ages and skill levels are welcome.
 The Great Backyard Bird Count website has tools and information to help birdwatching beginners.
 Bird counts can be submitted with the Merlin Bird ID app, eBird Mobile app, and online.

-In Kansas City, the Trailside Center, 9901 Holmes Road, will host one-mile hikes along Indian Creek’s paved trails beginning at 9:30 a.m. on Saturday, February 18; at 3 p.m. on Sunday, February 19; and at 9:30 a.m. on Monday, February 20.
+In Kansas City, the Trailside Center, 9901 Holmes Road, will host one-mile hikes along Indian Creek’s paved trails on Saturday, February 17 from 9 – 11 a.m., on Sunday, February 18 from 3 – 4:30 p.m., and on Monday, February 19 from 9 – 11 a.m.
 Participants will tally the number of individual birds of each species they see during their count period.

 In Olathe, the Ernie Miller Nature Center, 909 N. Hwy 7, will host all ages to help count birds alongside experienced birders from the Burroughs Audubon Society from 9 a.m. – 12 p.m. on Saturday, February 17.

 In a study published by the journal Science, scientists revealed a decline of more than one in four birds in the United States and Canada since 1970 – three billion birds gone.